 Q. Your personal story in Unsolved No More is an inspiring one telling of your path into law enforcement and specialization in cold case detective work.
-Your passion and dedication is clear, how important do you feel these attributes are when re-investigating cold cases?
+Your passion and dedication is evident, how important do you feel these attributes are when re-investigating cold cases?

-KM – Passion and dedication is by far more important than any other aspect of cold case investigations…just like it is at any other profession.
+KM – Passion and dedication are by far more important than any other aspect of cold case investigations…just like it is at any other profession.
 If you love what you do and are determined to succeed, you will never fail!
 I am a firm believer that if you have passion and dedication and a bit of talent…you will be successful.

 KM – Yes…but I understand that the District Attorney’s have a job to do.
-I don’t want them telling me how to investigate cases and they don’t want me to tell them how to prosecute one.
+I don’t want them telling me how to investigate cases, and they don’t want me to tell them how to prosecute one.
 So it’s a give and take situation.
 People have to understand that to me solving a case is done during the investigative phase.
 Having another entity decide if there is probable cause to make an arrest and then convincing 12 jurors beyond a reasonable a doubt is not my job.
-My job is to solve the case and I can do that.
+My job is to solve the case, and I can do that.
 Solving a case isn’t always making an arrest.
 It is having enough evidence to tell the victim’s family what happened and knowing yourself you do not have a doubt as to who the perpetrator was.

-Q. The passage of time can often mean relationships, opinions and knowledge have changed considerably since a witness was interviewed during an original case.
+Q. The passage of time can often mean relationships, opinions, and knowledge have changed considerably since a witness was interviewed during an original case.
 Do you find this means you often get more information that is useful when you re-investigate the case many years later?

 KM – Yes very much so.
 Sometimes I think my job looking at cold cases is easier than the original detectives who investigated the case.
 I have the luxury of time.
 Time to be methodical and track down all leads.
 Time to strategize.
 Time to formulate.
 Time to research.
 Time to spend with the victim’s families in order to do the best possible investigation.
 The victims deserve that!
 Sometimes the original investigators do not have this luxury.
-So yes loyalties and relationships change through the passage of time and I take advantage of that to solve cases.
+So yes loyalties and relationships change through the passage of time, and I take advantage of that to solve cases.

 KM – We review about 5 cases a year that we get from law enforcement.
-They send me the files in a digital format and I upload that case file to our secure server.
+They send me the files in a digital format, and I upload that case file to our secure server.
 I then let everyone know we have a new case and ask them to look at it and give me their ideas, what they see with a fresh set of eyes.
 We then encompass all that knowledge in a large report to give back to law enforcement.
 It will include feedback from our various disciplines to include academia, behavioral assessment, forensics, investigative, legal, medicolegal and others…because remember it is extremely important to get different disciplines to look at a case because they see things through different lenses….that way every angle is covered and nothing is missed.

-Q. Are there any particular cases you have worked on that stick out in your mind, whether one that was particularly challenging, still remains unsolved or gave you the most satisfaction in being able to solve?
+Q. Are there any particular cases you have worked on that stick out in your mind, whether one that was particularly challenging, remains unsolved or gave you the most satisfaction in being able to solve?

 KM – Every case sticks with me.
 Every victim is forever etched into my soul!
-Theresa Corley, Gail Matthews and her daughter, Jennifer Hill were all victims and their murders will always stick with me no matter the outcome of the case.
+Theresa Corley, Gail Matthews, and her daughter, Jennifer Hill were all victims, and their murders will always stick with me no matter the outcome of the case.
 Right now the murder of Cheri Joe Bates is a reoccurring memory in my head because I just left a crime scene revisit of that murder that occurred October 29, 1966 in Riverside California.

-Q. When interviewing witnesses or family members in a case, how much do you rely on non-verbal behaviour and your perceptions when coming to a decision on the reliability of their evidence or simply whether they are telling you the truth?
+Q. When interviewing witnesses or family members in a case, how much do you rely on non-verbal behavior and your perceptions when coming to a decision on the reliability of their evidence or simply whether they are telling you the truth?

-KM – I take note of every verbal and non verbal that is given…but that is not something you can base guilt off of.
+KM – I take note of every verbal and nonverbal that is given…but that is not something you can base guilt off of.
 Just because someone twirls their hair or looks down and to the left when they give you an answer doesn’t mean they are lying.
 You have to base your investigation off of the totality of all the evidence.
 That is the only way to successfully solve cases without doubt.

 Q. I enjoyed your chapter on criminal profiling in Unsolved No More and noted that FBI profilers Mark Safarik and Jim Clemente are on your team at the AISOCC.
-How much would you say profiling comes into a cold case investigation and do you utilize some of the methodology in your own investigations and interviews on a case?
+How much would you say profiling comes into a cold case investigation and do you utilize some of the methodologies in your investigations and interviews on a case?